This pie-inspired Banana Cream Chia Pudding comes together quickly and easily. Plus, it’s healthy and oh-so delicious.

-Before I show you this amazing recipe, today, let me talk about last year for a moment.
+Before I show you this amazing Banana Cream Chia Pudding recipe, let me talk about last year for a moment.
 As I’m prepping myself to write this, is still feels like I have a pit in my stomach, but this will end in a positive light!
 Some of you may have read about my grandmother last year.
 I very briefly mentioned that she would be moving in with my family because she wasn’t doing well and had lung cancer.
 After that, I didn’t say anything else about her, and it wasn’t for no reason.

 Soon after she moved in, she mentioned that she had felt bloated and never hungry, and really couldn’t eat much.
 I would give her a tiny smoothie and she would be full.
 I felt like I couldn’t help her nourish her body, so that she could heal, even just a little bit.
 But, two weeks or so after she came to California, we had to take her to the ER; turns out that she had a perforated ulcer (basically a hole in your stomach) and needed to be operated on.
 While doing tests on her, they found out that the cancer had already spread to her liver; which was, in a word, terrifying.